Port .NET Framework libraries to .NET Core

 Porting to .NET Core - Analyzing your Third-Party Party Dependencies

-This topic discusses the portability of third-party dependencies and what to do when a NuGet package dependency doesn't run on .NET Core.
+This article discusses the portability of third-party dependencies and what to do when a NuGet package dependency doesn't run on .NET Core.

 If your code isn't targeting .NET Framework 4.7.2, we recommended that you retarget to .NET Framework 4.7.2.
 This ensures the availability of the latest API alternatives for cases where the .NET Standard doesn't support existing APIs.

-For each of your projects in Visual Studio you wish to port, do the following:
+For each of the projects you wish to port, do the following in Visual Studio: